Open source marketplace –

 - Full-stack development team needed

 - Much more expensive (in terms of time-to-market, budget, or both)

 A hosted no-code Saas tool is unrivaled in speed to market.
-Some Sharetribe Go customers have launched in a single evening.
+Some Sharetribe customers have launched in a single evening.
 By the time a competitor is ready to start running beta tests on their open-source-powered platform, a Saas-based business is already live and listed on Product Hunt.

 Ease of use is another clear benefit.
 Configuring a no-code marketplace is as easy as ticking boxes and writing copy.
 Maintenance work is even easier, as there is none.
-Everything from server maintenance to feature updates are included in the subscription.
+Everything from server maintenance to feature updates is included in the subscription.

 The subscription fee might pose another barrier.
 As a developer, you’ll need to consider which resource you’re more willing to part with: your money or your time.
 If it’s the latter, go with an open-source solution.